-What Is the Single Biggest Mistake That Someone Can Make After a Self-Defense Shooting?
+What is the Single Biggest Mistake That Someone Can Make After a Self-Defense Shooting?

 About Tom Grieve, Grieve Law

 Attorney Tom Grieve is one of the most respected criminal defense lawyers in Wisconsin.
 A highly awarded former prosecutor, he founded Grieve Law, LLC — one of the top criminal defense firms in the state.
 He developed a nuanced knowledge of Wisconsin firearms law.
 Tom is a certified firearms instructor and participates as a speaker and panelist with the USCCA for live broadcasts, national expos and training videos.
-He has even served as a speaker and analyst on numerous TV and radio stations as well as on college and law school campuses.
+He has even served as a speaker and analyst on numerous TV and radio stations, as well as college and law school campuses.